 Choosing the correct pan - Using this recipe, I recommend using a 9x13 baking sheet.
 This makes a cake easy to cut while being thick enough to slice in half.

 Choosing the shape and mold - You will most likely want to cut the cake into the desired shape.
 I used two shapes, a heart and a circle.
 I used a cookie cutter for the heart shape, and for the circle, I used a small biscuit cutter.
 If you do not have a cutter, you can use a mug or small bowl to achieve a round shape.

 Cake scraps - After you cut the cake, there will be many leftover scraps.
 Rather than throwing away the cake scraps, you can freeze them for up to 30 days.
 There are many different ways to use leftover cake scraps that taste and look delicious.
 Below I listed a couple of my favorite ways to use leftover cake scarps that are easy and family-friendly.

 Cake Truffles -

 - Place the cake scraps in a mixer using the paddle attachment.

 - Add a small amount of frosting to bind the scraps together.

-- Mix at a low to medium speed until all the ingredients are mixed together.
+- Mix at a low to medium speed until all the ingredients are mixed.

 - Use an ice cream scooper or a spoon to scoop out the batter, then roll the batter into a ball.
-The is the foundation of your cake truffle.
+This is the foundation of your cake truffle.

 - Prepare bowls, one with chocolate and one with something crunchy, to roll the cake truffle in (ex. nuts, sprinkles, etc.)